EngineersBox/Rust-Auto-Byte-Unpacking/README.md

 # Rust-Auto-Byte-Unpacking
-A rust macro to define byte unpacking for structs
+A rust macro to define byte unpacking and packing for structs

 ## Usage